yzeng12/yzeng12.github.io/readme.md

 I successfully used blog post time, blog hot, source url, hash tag and most tumblr api taught in class.
 But their still some bugs:
 I tried use tumbler Portrait in my blog index.
 But something rare happen, my js file not work.
 I’m not sure this is cache problem or others.
 The big issue for my index is I can’t control body post style and format in my index page.
 Everything include picture and list in my post just simply pull by {Body}.
 This is insane that all picture automatically align right in my blog index page.
 I tried add margin:0 auto; in my img css.
-And define text-align: center;  in original post.
-Seems both not work.
+And define text-align: center;  in original post. one of it work finally with lot test.